Skip to:

 Thesis students, in collaboration with their major professor, thesis director, and guiding committee, chooses a research area when enrolled.
 This research area is supported by their coursework chosen and then fleshed out in subsequent research hours.
 This work culminates in a thesis document and defense shared with the community of scholars.

-For the MS program without thesis, the program of study requires 31 graduate credit hours:
+For the MS program with thesis, the program of study requires 31 graduate credit hours:

 Any required courses previously completed by a student may be applied for completion and replaced with another free course of the student’s and committee’s choosing.
 Students must have at least 9 8xxx credit hours (3 8xxx level courses) on their final program of study; as such, their elective must be at the 8xxx level.
 The majority of credits must have course code CSE.
 See the Graduate Handbook for additional course policies.